benmvp/slides/2018/reactalicante/react-perf.md

 NOTES:
 - Initial thought may be to create the HOC w/in `render()`
+  * This will work just fine
 - But this has big consequences!
-- It's creating a new component time every time `Emails` is re-rendered
+- It's creating a new component type every time `Emails` is re-rendered
   * Even though the have the same name
+- The result
+  * On each render, the previous `<ListWithTitle />` is different than the new
-- As a result, the previous `<ListWithTitle />` keeps completely unmounted
+  * So the previous one gets completely unmounted
   * And the new one is mounted
 - Even worse than index-as-key because the whole UI gets blown away and recreated
+  * May not notice in a small app
+  * But will become painfully obvious in a large one

 /////
 <!-- .slide: data-background="url(../../img/react-perf/jonathan-chng-751342-unsplash-track-and-field.jpg) no-repeat center" data-background-size="cover" -->